Closing Costs: What Are They, And How Much Will You Pay?

 Sometimes referred to as reserve fees or prepaids, escrow funds hold reserved money for property taxes, premiums, homeowners insurance and mortgage insurance.
 Your lender keeps your escrow funds in a special account.
 The lender then uses the escrow funds to make payments on your behalf as part of your regular mortgage payment.

 At closing, your lender might require you to put a certain number of months’ worth of expenses into an escrow account.
-Though the number of months depends on your lender, many buyers put down two months’ worth of expenses at closing.
+Though the number of months depends on your lender, many buyers put down 2 months’ worth of expenses at closing.

 FHA Mortgage Insurance